cloudinary-training/cld-advanced-concepts/signing-widgets/README.md

 1. Server side rendering
 2. APIs
+---
+title: "Signed vs. Unsigned"
+metaTitle: "Signed vs. Unsigned"
+metaDescription: "Signed vs. Unsigned"
+---

 It is possible to render and use both signed and unsigned widgets.
 In order to better understand the difference, we'll code both of them.

 ## Signed vs. Unsigned Widget Input

 ![Signed vs Unsigned Inputs](https://res.cloudinary.com/cloudinary-training/image/upload/v1588093966/book/unsigned-v-signed-input.png)

 The two widgets require different inputs, and noticed that both widgets require the **API_SECRET** and a **timestamp** in order to be signed.
 The API_SECRET is a part of your Cloudinary credentials that must remain hidden.
 You can't supply it in front end code.
 You'll either need to use a server or a serverless function to write code that uses the API_SECRET.
 Your CLOUDINARY_URL contains the API_SECRET, so this is a good value to add to your environment variables.
-Remeber, you can access the individual variables from teh CLOUDINARY_URL by using the SDK.
+Remember, you can access the individual variables from the CLOUDINARY_URL by using the SDK.

 ```JavaScript
 require('dotenv').config()